 Variants

-You may consider variants on the requirements as long as it has been specified in the Procurement Documents, together with the minimum requirements and how the variant will be evaluated.
+You may consider variants to the requirements as long as it has been specified in the Contract Notice and in the Procurement Documents, together with the minimum requirements and how the variant will be evaluated.
 Variants cannot be considered unless this has been done and they meet the minimum requirements.
 All variant bids should be evaluated using the same criteria as the standard bids and compared on a like-for-like basis.

 An organisation should also consider whether to allow potential service providers to set out options in relation to different TUPE scenarios within its tenders.
 If so, it should provide clear directions to tenderers to ensure that bids can be compared on a like-for-like basis.